Muharram Rebellion: Rebellion day

 In the evening, the Pirzada led a tazia procession of 300 alongside his brothers, Syed Muhammad Hadi and Syed Muhammad Mahdi (known locally as Hada Miah & Mada Miah).
 Many local civilians of the Muslim faith were also present during this procession.
 The parade marched through the Shahi Eidgah in Sylhet.
 The Mourning of Muharram consisted of a matam as well, which is why blades and swords were carried to the grounds.
 In a letter to the government at Fort William, Lindsay mentions that the Muslim rebels first killed Dewan Manik Chand in his house before setting many parts of the town to fire.

 At 5 p.m., the Hindus returned to Lindsay's house where they showed their marks of attack on their body.
 However, it is unknown whether this true as other sources claim that the Hindus were not involved during the day as during that time the Muslims were scattering on top of the hills around the Eidgah instead of being situated in the lowlands where inhabitants lived.
 Lindsay then informed Masud Bakht, the Head Qanungo (Registrar) of Sylhet, and told his Muslim jamadar to ready 20 sepoys and go to the eidgah.
 Lindsay joined later on, marching with 30 more sepoys towards the eidgah, with some riding on horses.
 Armed with over 50 contingents, he ordered the rebels to surrender, however they fled towards the hills surrounding the field.
 This led to Lindsay and his men to attack the rebels and they followed them to the hills.
 Lindsay approached the Pirzada, ready for a swordfight.
 The Pirzada broke Lindsay's sword with his talwar.
 The Muslim jamadar quickly gave Lindsay his pistol.
-Lindsay then shot the Pirzada, causing him to pass away.
+Lindsay then shot the Pirzada, killing him.
 The sepoys then discharged a platoon allowing Lindsay to then set off and leave the premise.
 As Lindsay was about to leave, he saw a wounded elderly man dropped on his feet after being attacked by a sepoy.
 Lindsay told the sepoy to stop as he picked the man back up and saved him.

 Both Mada and Hada Miah also died with the latter being shot dead by Lindsay himself.
 Lindsay mentions that one of his sepoys died and 6 were left injured.
 The sepoy that died is said to have been the Jamadar himself.
 Lindsay mentions that 4 rebels died and many were injured.